mlpack/blog/doc/tutorials/Yannis2016Week08.md

+@brief Some thoughts on the LSH Model - Week 8
+@author Yannis Mentekidis
-Title: Some thoughts on the LSH Model
+@page Yannis2016WeekEight Some thoughts on the LSH Model - Week 8
-Date: 2016-07-19 20:20:20
+@date 2016-07-19 20:20:20

-Tags: gsoc, lsh, modeling
-Author: Yannis Mentekidis
+@section Yannis2016WeekEight Some thoughts on the LSH Model - Week 8

 As I've discussed before, LSH has one major problem - a large number of parameters which are difficult to tune.
 Other approximate nearest neighbors algorithms accept a relative error $\epsilon$ and, through theoretical guarantees, return points that are less than (1+$\epsilon$) times further from the nearest neighbors.